 Grad school has been so hard for me.
 How do you cope when you're giving your 100%, and still doing things wrong, feeling incapable, and being constantly criticized?
 I came in knowing that I know nothing about the field I was studying, but knowing that I wanted to learn and I was willing to put in the effort to do so.
 I feel like I have given this my all and yet I still seem to get things wrong.

-More specifically, by some individuals in power positions, I feel like I am being unfairly criticized and unfairly judged.
+Sometimes, I feel like I am being unfairly criticized and unfairly judged by two certain individuals in power positions.
 And it's genuinely making me depressed.
 I haven't brushed my hair in a few days.
 I've been wearing leggings and a sweatshirt because I haven't had the chance to do my laundry.
 I've been skipping meals on a regular basis.
 I'm not in a good place.
 I feel like this is normalized, because everyone around me is in a similar situation - we're all skipping meals sometimes, we're all not dressing our best, we're all sleeping at strange times, we're all doing at least one thing or another that is considered to be unhealthy.
 But we justify it - it's grad school...
 We're students...
 We're supposed to be this way.

 But are we really?